 2. “Community” for startups, through events, online channels, newsletters, building connections between startups.

 The first can be done in an organized way, blocking and tackling, much like you would approach a sales process.
 You have to identify what your strengths and opportunities are there (your “go to market” with those ecosystem players).
-For Google, that’s things like the strength of our technology, the strength of our developer brand and consumer brand.
+For Google, that’s things like the strength of our technology, the strength of our developer brand, and consumer brand.
 The second, “community” is much more nebulous.
 Takes patience.
 And you need to establish a dense core.
-Trying to create global community is too big a challenge, there’s too much noise to cut through.
+Trying to create a global community is too big a challenge, there’s too much noise to cut through.
 I also believe that communities rarely form around “vendors”.
-Google is big enough that there’s some exceptions there.
+Google is big enough that there are some exceptions there.
 But for the most part, corporates will be an enabler/sponsor, and ideally a trusted/valued participant in startup communities.
 Especially ones who are local and have a regular voice and presence at events, demo days, etc.

 I’d love to hear you comment on your favorite (go-to) data-analytics stack, how the stack usually evolves, and when you see it as the best time to level up?
 And if you could go back in time 3 years and talk with a younger version of yourself, what lessons would you share with him (you) on this topic?

-At the beginning, you’ll likely have one DB that serves both your transactional needs, *and* your business intelligence/analytics needs.
-General RDBMS like MySQL or Postgres (likely hosted on a public cloud like Google’s CloudSQL offering).
-On top of that, my favorite tool these days is Looker (which coincidentally Google has announced intention to acquire).
+In the beginning, you’ll likely have one DB that serves both your transactional needs, *and* your business intelligence/analytics needs.
+General RDBMS like MySQL or Postgres (likely hosted on a public cloud-like Google’s CloudSQL offering).
+On top of that, my favorite tool these days is Looker (which coincidentally Google has announced the intention to acquire).
 Unfortunately, they’ve gotten so successful that their pricing has gone up to a degree that it’s expensive for startups.
 Lots of others are lightweight and easy to start with, things like Mixpanel and that ilk.
 The hardest thing about early analytics is having the discipline to tag and record your own data in a sensible way.
 Don’t make it overly complicated, start with a few key indicators, build the muscles around looking at them daily, and then grow from there.
-At some point (usually around a series-A/B), companies will often split off into a separate BI datawarehouse (like Google BigQuery), and grow the sophistication of those tools.
+At some point (usually around a series-A/B), companies will often split off into a separate BI data warehouse (like Google BigQuery), and grow the sophistication of those tools.
 Typically when the team grows to include dedicated analysts on the marketing or sales org, and the workloads become separate from core product engineering.